PoojaSrihitha/Emotion-Analysis-/README.md

 # Emotion-Analysis-
-Automate detection of different emotions from paragraphs and  predict overall  emotion.
+Project is to develop rule-based and deep learning algorithms with an aim to first appropriately detect the different types of emotion contained in a collection of english sentences or a large paragraph and then accurately predict the overall emotion of the paragraph.